mockoon/mockoon.com/content/docs/latest/mockoon-cloud/api-mock-cloud-deployments.md

 The cloud deployment feature is still in its early stages.
 Here are some improvements we are working on:

 - Support for [**environment variables**](docs:admin-api/environment-variables).
-- Offer more instance locations and the ability to choose the closest one.
 - Possibility to link a custom domain to the instance.
 - Possibility to renew the API key.